weirichd/comp_376/README.md

 Your goal is to create an LLM agent which plays a simple text-based adventure game.
 We will use the Microsoft TextWorld framework for the game.
 Your model should be albe to interact with the game, use tools, and hopefully solve the game and reach the end.
-The LLM will be run locally.
+The LLM will be run locally, or via a free API.

 Week 1 milestones: